ae375/A03/README.md

 -When you are done and want to keep the changes you made you have to **commit** those changes.

+-Another thing you can do is **pull** requests, there is tab right next to issues tab.
+Then you can create a new one and when you are done, you can go and press the create the pull request to save it.

+**Webstorm Tutorial**

 **GLOSSARY**

 **Branch:** branch in code that allows you to edit without affecting the rest of code